|

 Agave shawii 'Marginata' (Shaw's Variegated Agave) - A California native medium sized clump forming variegated agave with upright rosettes to 2 to 3 feet tall by 2 feet wide and suckering to form a cluster.
 The dark gray-green 1 to 2 foot long leaves have a greenish cream-yellow margin and large upwardly-curving and bent reddish spines and a short dark terminal spine.
 Though we have not seen this cultivar flower, if anything like the species it will have a large stout inflorescence that rises 6 to 14 feet.
 Plant in full sun to light shade (requires shade in inland hot climates) in a well-drained soil.
 Little irrigation is required and regular summer irrigation is harmful to this species so best to avoid it.
 The species has proven hardy to 25° F and others note that some damage to this plant can occur at around 23° F and that it becomes more extensive at any temperatures below 18° F. This is a very attractive succulent plant and is the only native California agave that comes from our coastal mediterranean climate.
 For more information about this plant see also our listing for the Agave shawii.
 We received our first stock plant of this cultivar from John Bleck in 2009 who told us it had been collected by David Vargas at Punta Baja near El Rozario in Baja California in the late 80s.
 When John first received the plant its variegation was not initially that vivid but he worked to only select pups with a stronger variegated margins before giving it to us.

-Information displayed on this page about Agave shawii 'Marginata' is based on the research conducted about it in our library and from reliable online resources.
-We also note those observations we have made of this plant as it grows in the nursery's garden and in other gardens, as well how crops have performed in our nursery field.
-We will incorporate comments we receive from others, and welcome to hear from anyone who may have additional information, particularly if they share any cultural information that would aid others in growing it.
+This information about Agave shawii 'Marginata' displayed is based on research conducted in our library and from reliable online resources.
+We will also note observations that we have made about it as it grows in the gardens in our nursery and those elsewhere, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others, and we welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing it.

 |